Croatia and the Balkans

 It is important to note that accommodation in Europe tend to be quite different to other areas of the world you may have travelled in.
 Buildings and rooms are generally old and may not have been renovated or maintained to the highest standard.
 Downtown hotels in Europe were not built to be hotels but rich owners houses, which have been changed into hotels.
 Therefore unusual room sizes are common as large rooms have been partitioned in the past, resulting in rather “thin” walls.
 Reception areas, rooms and bathrooms tend to be very small as they were often added into an existing room, and may have a hand nozzle rather than a conventional shower head.

-On this trip you can expect to stay in small family-run hotels or pensions (with the exception of the start and finish hotels, which are often larger city hotels), which will vary a little in standard and facilities: some may not have elevators, air-conditioning or English-speaking staff, but most importantly all are locally-run, with some traditional character, and in excellent central locations to give you maximum time for exploring the sights.
+On this trip you can expect to stay in small family-run hotels (with the exception of the start and finish hotels, which are often larger city hotels), which will vary a little in standard and facilities: some may not have elevators, air-conditioning or English-speaking staff, but most importantly all are locally-run, with some traditional character, and in excellent central locations to give you maximum time for exploring the sights.
 You can expect to find clean, safe, simple accommodation in convenient locations.

 Staff can occasionally demonstrate less than perfect customer service.
 As accommodation is in short supply, especially during the summer months, hotels can charge a premium and there is sometimes little motivation to improve facilities